 - Dealing with a few angry customers because it was taking a couple months to get them sent.

 I look at this project in a bittersweet way.
-I’m super thankful for what happened, but the stressed it induced and the fact that my family was suffering because to it too and we had no money in the bank.
-And seeing it everywhere did something to my phsyhe too.
+I’m super thankful for what happened, but the stress it induced and the fact that my family was suffering because of it too and we had no money in the bank.
+And seeing it everywhere did something to my psyche too.
 It was a dark time, but I’m glad to be on the other side of it so I can laugh at it now.
 The moral of the story is there is a light at the end of the tunnel.

 The icing on the cake was when a friend texted who was working on the new Incredibles movie and my NASA poster was on the inspiration board.”

 As for the next project Invisible Creature has in the works?
 A film.
 Stay tuned!